microhh/readthedocs/source/Tutorials/realistic_cases.rst

 The ``cabauw_input.py`` is a very complete script that allows to set many options that are discussed in the rest of this tutorial.
 It does not only produce ``cabauw_input.nc``, it also produces ``cabauw.ini`` from ``cabauw.ini.base``.
 Hence all the switches are set automatically, based on the flags given in ``cabauw_input.py``.
-The code snipet below shows the part of ``cabauw_input.py`` where the flags are set.
+The code snippet below shows the part of ``cabauw_input.py`` where the flags are set.

 .. code-block:: python